interledger/publisher-tools/docs/env-vars.md

 // Paste your private key from the wallet here const currentKey = ''

-// This script converts the key to the required format const derBytes = atob( currentKey
+const derBytes = atob(
+  currentKey
     .replace('-----BEGIN PRIVATE KEY-----', '')